 The most obvious result can be diarrhoea, which occurs in about 10-20% of people who take antibiotics, but there’s also a more hidden impact on the immune system.

 The body is forced to battle large numbers of opportunistic infections that thrive as soon as the good bacteria are reduced in numbers.
 This may be why we so often get a series of infections one after the other, as the immune system doesn’t have the strength to battle invaders.

-Many doctors are aware of this and may prescribe a probiotic, but if yours doesn’t, there’s nothing to stop you asking or simply buying one at the pharmacy.
+Many doctors are aware of this process and may prescribe a probiotic.
+If yours doesn’t, there’s nothing that stops you from asking or simply buying a supplement at the pharmacy.

 A probiotic with validated safety data won’t do you any harm if you’re otherwise healthy, even if you take it on a daily basis for the rest of your life.
 The only drawback is that probiotic supplements can be costly.
 Consider adding more natural, budget-friendly probiotics to your diet (e.g. yoghurt, kefir, kombucha).

 Reviewed by Kim Hofmann, registered dietitian, BSc Medical (Honours) Nutrition and Dietetics, BSc (Honours) Psychology.
 April 2018.